Application-Defined Receive Side Dispatching on the NIC

+In practice, skip-and-match is sufficiently expressive to encode L7 dispatch rules given a known string format.
+For example, in an HTTP URL~\cite{http_url} string, a path component typically consists of a sequence of path segments separated by a slash (\eg \url{https://harrypotter.fandom.com/wiki/Hedwig}).
+Using skip-and-match's \textit{Skip} and \textit{SkipUntil} primitives can easily match desired portions of such strings as elaborated before.

-To decode TLV encoded fields, the RSD needs to parse the type and length before parsing the value part, while skip-and-check abstraction moves along byte sequence.
-They both work serially.
-However, memory elements on FPGA NIC do not natively support serial access at byte granularity~\cite{xilinx_memory}.
+\Para{How RSD works.} \sysname RSD extracts L7 message struct fields from packet contents and matches them against the configured dispatch rules to emit the dispatch result (\ie RX queue).
+To fulfill this, RSD should be able to (1) decode TLV-encoded message fields, which requires RSD to parse field type, length, and value in order; (2) move along the field's byte sequence and match it against the dispatch rules, consisting of skip-and-matches.
+They both require processing bytes serially.
+However, memory elements typically do not natively support serial access at byte granularity~\cite{xilinx_memory}.

-Therefore, the RSD (Figure~\ref{fig:rsd_overview}) consists of 2 parts: (1) a ByteStream; (2) a programmable Matcher.
-The ByteStream is designed to serve as a serial transient byte stream.
-It presents the Matcher with the available bytes.
-Matcher will consume bytes from ByteStream to parse L7 request fields in the format of TLV, and match them against configured dispatch rules.
-RSD will emit the dispatch result (\ie RX queue index) along with the original packet content stored in packet FIFO.
+Therefore, the RSD (Figure~\ref{fig:rsd_overview}) is designed with 2 parts: (1) a BytePipe, and (2) a programmable Matcher.
+BytePipe takes in the packets and serves as a serial transient byte stream for the Matcher as it presents the Matcher with the available bytes.
+Matcher will consume bytes from BytePipe to parse L7 message fields in the TLV format, and match them against configured dispatch rules.
+The original packet contents are also stored in the transient packet buffer, which will emit the packets along with the dispatch result to the downstream module.

-As shown in Figure~\ref{fig:rsd_overview}, to support serial parsing for decoding TLV and skip-and-check processing, ByteStream provides 3 operations: {\it read} and {\it write}---with a number of bytes as an argument---specify how many bytes are read out and written in, respectively; {\it inspect} checks bytes of a look-ahead window.
-By interacting with ByteStream, Matcher is designed to carry out skip-and-checks: it uses {\it read} operation to {\it skip} bytes and then instructs {\it inspect} operation to get a window of bytes, which is used to {\it check} against the bytes configured in dispatch rules.
+Specifically, as shown in Figure~\ref{fig:rsd_overview}, to support serial parsing for the Matcher, BytePipe provides 3 operations: {\it read} and {\it write}---with a number of bytes as an argument---specify how many bytes are read out and written in, respectively; {\it inspect} checks bytes of a look-ahead window.
+By interacting with BytePipe, Matcher is designed to carry out skip-and-match: it uses {\it read} operation to {\it skip} bytes and then instructs {\it inspect} operation to get a window of bytes, which is used to {\it match} against the bytes configured in dispatch rules.

-When configuring dispatch rules at runtime, \sysname instructs the packet filter to simply discard the traffic from applications that are under reconfiguration, which provides disruption-free reconfiguration as shown in \S\ref{ssec:eval_microbench}.
-In \S\ref{ssec:impl_qn_hw}, we show that RSD is implementable to support dispatch rules based on skip-and-check abstraction without incurring host CPUs.
+Additionally, by instructing the packet filter to discard the traffic from applications under configuration, Matcher supports disruption-free reconfiguration, as shown in \S\ref{ssec:eval_microbench}, to program dispatch rules at runtime.
+In \S\ref{ssec:impl_qn_hw}, we describe an FPGA implementation of RSD without incurring host CPUs.